pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// reject through UnsuitableNodes.
 	PotentialNodes []string

+	// Each resource driver is responsible for providing information about
+	// those claims in the Pod that the driver manages.
+It can skip
+	// adding that information when it already allocated the claim.
+	//
+	// +listType=map
+	// +listMapKey=podResourceClaimName
+	// +optional
+	Claims []ResourceClaimScheduling
+}

+// ResourceClaimScheduling contains information about one
+// particular claim in a pod while scheduling that pod. type ResourceClaimScheduling struct {
+	// PodResourceClaimName matches the PodResourceClaim.Name field.
+	PodResourceClaimName string

-	// A change of the PotentialNodes field triggers a check in the driver
+	// A change of the PotentialNodes field in the PodScheduling object
+	// triggers a check in the driver
 	// on which of those nodes the resource might be made available.
 It
 	// then excludes nodes by listing those where that is not the case in
 	// UnsuitableNodes.